 Turkey FAQs

-- let it rest – insert a meat thermometer in the thickest part of the breast to determine when your turkey reaches an internal temp of 160 degrees F, then place the turkey on a cutting board and wrap in aluminum foil so that it can rest for 20-30 minutes.
+- let it rest – insert a meat thermometer in the thickest part of the breast to determine when the turkey reaches an internal temp of 160 degrees F, then place the turkey on a cutting board and wrap in aluminum foil so that it can rest for 20-30 minutes.

 - storage – store leftover turkey in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.